-All cables should terminate at a patch panel in the cross-connect and at a faceplate on the same floor as the work area being served.
+UTP cables shall terminate at a patch panel in the cross-connect and at a faceplate on the same floor as the work area being served.
+UTP cables that terminate in floor boxes and which route through the slab may be terminated on the floor below to avoid distance limitations.

-UTP Cables shall be colored to easily identify usage as specified in Table 3.
+UTP cables shall be colored to easily identify usage as specified in Table 3.